Output price inflation

-This note is a summary of surveys conducted with DMP members up to August 2022.
-The August survey was in the field between 5 and 19 August.
-In August, there were 10,124 panel members and we received 2,561 responses.
+This note is a summary of surveys conducted with DMP members up to November 2022.
+The November survey was in the field between 4 and 18 November.
+In November we received 2,601 responses.

 The panel was set up in August 2016 by the Bank of England with academics from Stanford University and the University of Nottingham.
 It was designed to be representative of the population of UK businesses.
 All results are weighted using employment data.
 See Bloom et al (2017) for more details.